The largest golf resorts in the world have an overwhelming American flavor.

 Six courses/108 holes: Stonehedge South, Bedford Valley, Stonehedge North, Gull Lake View East, Gull Lake View West, Stoatin Brae

-Comment: The 2017 opening of Stoatin Brae, created by Tom Doak's design team, will add a new buzz to this budget-friendly enclave in Augusta in southwest Michigan.
-Where it ranks among the resort's other offerings remains to be seen.
+Comment: The 2017 opening of Stoatin Brae, created by Tom Doak's design team, has added a new buzz to this budget-friendly enclave in Augusta in southwest Michigan.

 5. Boyne Highlands Resort/Inn at Bay Harbor